The perks of Walmart MoneyCard for avid shoppers; learn how to maximize your cash-back rewards and benefits.

 Understanding Family Accounts

 Once you’ve activated your card, you can add up to four family accounts to your Walmart MoneyCard account.
-Each family member must be a US citizen or legal resident and at least 13 years old.
+Each family member must be a US citizen or legal resident at least 13 years old.
 Keep in mind that you are responsible for any family accounts you create.

 How to Obtain Your Walmart MoneyCard